dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1692: Standing for civil liberties is essential.
+### T1692: Stand up for civil liberties and government respect for rights.

 |Support|
 |---|